molleira/movie-api/README.md

 ### About
 The API uses middleware modules, such as the *body-parser* package for reading data from requests and *morgan* for logging.
 The business logic was modeled with *Mongoose*.
 The information provided is in *JSON* format.
 It includes user authentication and authorization code, data validation logic and meets data security regulations.

-The REST API is hosted on *Heroku* and is accessed via commonly used HTTP methods like GET and POST.
-Similar methods (CRUD) will be used to retrieve data from your database and store that data in a non-relational way.
+The REST API is hosted on *Heroku* and is accessed via commonly used *HTTP* methods like *GET* and *POST*.
+Similar methods (*CRUD*) will be used to retrieve data from your database and store that data in a non-relational way.
 The endpoints were tested using *Postman*.

 ### Development
 In the future I would like to improve the API addind more collections to offer more and better information.